Skip to content

 John Clarke, M.D.

-Dr. Clarke is Professor of Surgery at Drexel University.
+Dr. Clarke is Emeritus Professor of Surgery at Drexel University.
 He was the first Clinical Director of the Pennsylvania Patient Safety Authority, where he is now Clinical Director Emeritus.
-He is also the Executive Director of the Philadelphia Academy of Surgery, the oldest surgical society in America.
+He is also the Executive Director Emeritus of the Philadelphia Academy of Surgery, the oldest surgical society in America.
 He is a former President of the United States Chapter of the International Society of Surgery and a former Governor of the American College of Surgeons.
+Dr. Clarke has over 130 publications, focusing on the broad topics of surgical decision making and patient safety.

 Beverly Rorer